kaltura/nginx-vod-module/README.md

 Optional fields:
 * `tracks` - a string that specifies the tracks that should be used, the default is "v1-a1", which means the first video track and the first audio track
+* `offset` - an integer in milliseconds that indicates the timestamp offset of the first frame in the concatenated stream relative to the clip start time

 ### DRM